 In the Museum you can see some unique items from the history of Blandy’s and Madeira wine.
 For example, wooden lager, bookkeeping notebooks, old cash-registers, wine bottles, letters from Sir.
 Winston Churchill and others, and even the goat skin.
 In the latter the must was transported from vineyards all over the island to Funchal in the times when there were almost no roads on Madeira.

 We tried 5 years old medium dry verdelho and sweet malmsey from the 2008 harvest.
-We analyzed what we saw, smelled and tasted.
+We analysed what we saw, smelled and tasted.
 I was warned before going to Madeira that their wines have a special taste.
 It is true that they are mostly served as an aperitif or dessert, however, I liked the both wines I tasted.
 Probably I preferred the malmsey, because I admit, I like sweeter wines.
 At first their taste was unfamiliar, but you get to like it more and more with every sip.

 Blandy’s Wine Lodge